ernest-alilovic/frontend-nanodegree-arcade-game/README.md

 ## How To Play

-To start playing just click [here](http://htmlpreview.github.io/?https://github.com/ernest-alilovic/frontend-nanodegree-arcade-game/blob/master/index.html).
+To start playing just click [here](http://htmlpreview.github.io/?https://github.com/ernest-alilovic/frontend-nanodegree-arcade-game/blob/master/index.html) or load it locally by clicking *Clone or Download*, selecting *Download ZIP* and opening *index.html* in your browser.

 ## Rules